TMT Investments PLC (TMT.L) (LON:TMT) Shares Gap Down to $5.75

-TMT Investments PLC (TMT.L) (LON:TMT)’s stock price gapped down prior to trading on Tuesday .
+TMT Investments PLC (TMT.L) (LON:TMT)’s stock price gapped down before the market opened on Tuesday .
 The stock had previously closed at $5.75, but opened at $5.52.
-TMT Investments PLC (TMT.L) shares last traded at $5.52, with a volume of 33 shares.
+TMT Investments PLC (TMT.L) shares last traded at $5.52, with a volume of 33 shares changing hands.

-The company has a market capitalization of $1.08 million and a PE ratio of 690.25.
-The stock’s 50 day moving average is GBX 4.30 and its two-hundred day moving average is GBX 3.81.
+The firm has a market cap of $1.08 million and a PE ratio of 690.25.
+The firm’s fifty day simple moving average is GBX 4.30 and its two-hundred day simple moving average is GBX 3.81.

 TMT Investments PLC is a venture capital and private equity firm specializing in startups, small and mid-sized companies.
 It does invest in pre-growth projects.
 It prefers to invest in technology, media, and telecommunications (TMT) sectors.
 It seeks to invest in high-growth technology companies across a number of core specialist sectors.